-- 10. If the answer to common questions (1), (8) and (9) above is yes, whether authorisation to work overtime in excess of rostered hours by preparing for ward rounds before the commencement of ward rounds can be implied from some or all of: - (a) the work performed by Group Members included ward round preparation before the commencement of ward rounds; - (b) a direction given by the Respondent to Group Members to prepare for ward rounds before the commencement of ward rounds; - (c) the Respondent's knowledge that there was insufficient time during rostered hours to prepare for ward rounds, in accordance with the direction in (b) above; - (d) the Respondent's knowledge that Group Members worked overtime to prepare for ward rounds; - (e) the failure by the Respondent to direct Group Members not to perform overtime in complying with the direction in (b) above.
+- 11. If the answer to common questions (1) and either or both of (9) and (10) above is yes, whether authorisation to work overtime in excess of rostered hours by preparing for ward rounds before the commencement of ward rounds can be implied from some or all of: - (a) the fact that the work performed by Group Members included ward round preparation before the commencement of ward rounds; - (b) a direction given by the Respondent to Group Members to prepare for ward rounds before the commencement of ward rounds; - (c) the knowledge of the Respondent that there was insufficient time during rostered hours to prepare for ward rounds, in accordance with the direction in (b) above; - (d) the knowledge of the Respondent that Group Members worked overtime to prepare for ward rounds:

+(e) the failure by the Respondent to direct Group Members not to perform overtime in complying with the direction in (b) above.